opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/kms_data_key_v1.md

+---
+page_title: ""
+subcategory: "KMS"
+---

 # opentelekomcloud_kms_data_key_v1

 Use this data source to get the plaintext and the ciphertext of an available OpenTelekomCloud KMS DEK (data encryption key).

 ## Example Usage